madeofpendletonwool/PinePods/completed_todos.md

 Next Minor Version:

 - [] Manually adjust tags for podcast in podcast settings
-- [] Manual Podcast Tag Adjustment (This is in preparation for better filtering features)
 - [] A route to get the version of the app.
 This will allow dynamic displaying of the current version.
 Just one more area to futher automation as changes get made.
 - [] Added a People page so that you can see other episodes and podcasts a particular person has been on
 - [] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists